rpm-software-management/mock/docs/Plugin-Unbreq.md

 INFO: enabled unbreq plugin(...)
 ```

-If Unbreq detects an unneeded `BuildRequire` it prints a message like:
+If Unbreq detects an unneeded `BuildRequires` it prints a message like:
 ```
 WARNING: unbreq plugin: the following BuildRequires were not used:
 ...